 Yeah, reintegration is a bear and it's many, many tiny babies, that's for sure.

 It's interesting that the pendulum moves back and forth.
 I mean, when I first came to the valley, you know, Sun was literally the center of the universe and it was hard to imagine a computer industry without it.
 You tell that to kids today, they say, well, “who’s Sun?”
-And I said, well, go down to Facebook and look on the back of the sign on 1 Hacker Way and you'll see the Sun logo
+And I said, well, go down to Facebook and look on the back of the sign on 1 Hacker Way and you'll see the Sun logo.

 The reason Zuckerberg leaves it there is because this too shall come.
 You know, everything that has happened before will happen again.
 If Facebook doesn't stay paranoid and conscious that companies like it have died, it too will die.
 So we had this world in which innovation was spun out of the mothership, ragtag bands of engineers raise venture capital and create a new firm, which then goes public or gets reacquired.